christopher-song/time-series-modelling/README.md

 ## Notes

-The emphasis correctness and clarity (basically conceptual understanding for me) rather than performance, although it runs just fine on a laptop.
+The emphasis correctness and clarity (basically conceptual understanding for me) rather than performance, although it runs just fine on an m1 macbook.